How manufacturers can approach evolving sales tax management

 Selling directly to customers may feel like an entirely new business to manufacturers accustomed to selling through resellers.
 Reassuringly, many of the business processes, including tax compliance, that make selling through new channels prohibitively difficult can now be automated into your ecommerce system, existing ERP, or other financial system.

 The ease with which manufacturers can now deliver raw materials and finished products to others parts of the world has made international expansion easier.
 But doing business across international borders can complicate tax compliance as the rules are vastly different from those of the United States.
 In the U.S., sales tax is charged at the final point of sale on the full retail value of the product.
-Under the value-added-tax (VAT) system, tax is charged at each stage of distribution on the value added between each transaction.
+Under the value-added-tax (VAT) system, is charged at each stage of distribution on the value added between each transaction.
 So while the end user pays U.S. sales tax, multiple parties involved in the supply, manufacturing, distribution, resales, and retail sale of goods are responsible for paying a portion of VAT along the supply chain.
-For a three-minute primer on VAT, watch this video.

 While markedly different from sales tax, complying with VAT and landed cost requirements can be equally complicated and risky if you’re not certain of your obligations or familiar with foreign tax laws.
 Determining place of supply (which country’s VAT is charged and paid) isn’t always easy, especially if services are part of the transaction.
 This Gov.UK article provides more details.